-Fortifying our Foundation & Building for the Future
+Reckoning with our Past & Building for the Future

 This year’s conference theme is Reckoning With our Past and Building for the Future.
-As experiential legal educators who teach both in-house clinics and externship courses, we find ourselves in volatile times, frequently reacting to stressful external conditions while also coming to terms with practices that have perpetuated inequality and injustice.
-This conference engages with this new reality, while also seeking to shift our collective gaze inward, focus on ways we can strengthen ourselves and our community of educators, and prepare for challenges that the new decade may present.
-Consistent with core clinical habits of introspection and reflection, we will examine ways to bolster the bedrock of our professional work, including our instructional approaches and collaborative relationships.
-We will also explore ways to fortify ourselves as individuals, with renewed attention to wellness and professional growth.
+As experiential legal educators who teach in-house clinics and externship courses, we find ourselves in unprecedented times, reacting to stressful external conditions while also coming to terms with practices that have perpetuated inequality and injustice.
+This conference engages with this new reality, while also seeking to shift our collective gaze inward, to focus on ways we can strengthen ourselves and our community of educators, in order to respond effectively to today’s challenges.
+Consistent with core clinical habits of introspection and reflection, we will examine ways to reimagine the foundations of our professional work, including our collaborative relationships, instructional approaches, and forms of community engagement.
+We will also explore ways to fortify ourselves as individuals, with specific attention to wellness and professional growth.
 Finally, during this transformative moment in society, we will critically assess our assumptions and long-standing practices, with an eye towards advancing antiracism and inclusiveness.